quadvvvv/ModelEarth-feed/README.md

 ---

-We hope you enjoy using the Video-Player for your video playback needs.
+We hope you enjoy using the Feed-Player for all your playback needs.
 If you have any questions or feedback, please don't hesitate to reach out.

-Happy video watching! 🎥🍿
+Happy feed watching! 🎥🍿